Crestwood, Edmonton: Candy Cane Lane

 Candy Cane Lane, also known as YEG Candy Cane Lane, is the informal name of a residential street in Edmonton, Alberta, Canada, which hosts an annual holiday tradition every Christmas.
 Residents and volunteers decorate the exterior of houses and yards on the street, creating a festive, brightly-lit atmosphere, attracting hundreds of thousands of visitors from across the city and beyond.

 YEG Candy Cane Lane is currently situated on 148 Street between 100 Avenue and 92 Avenue.
 It officially opens on December 7 and runs until January 1.
 The attraction also offers bonfires, warming shelters, and sleigh rides.

 History

 Candy Cane Lane began in 1968, when a few families decorated their homes with holiday ornaments.
 These mainly consisted of hand-painted wood decorations, which were popular at the time.
 They repeated this the following year, and as of 2018, the event has been held annually for 50 years.

 In 2017, YEG CCL donated 12 trucks of food to the Edmonton Food Bank, making it the second largest contributor to the food bank after the Heritage Days Festival.

-In 2019, for the first time, CCL will only be accessible to non-motorized traffic.
+In 2019, for the first time, CCL was only accessible to non-motorized traffic.

-In 2020, due to the COVID-19 pandemic in Alberta, only drive-thru visits are allowed at Candy Cane Lane.
+In 2020, due to the COVID-19 pandemic in Alberta, only drive-thru visits were allowed at Candy Cane Lane.